 COM Port Allows you to select COM1 to COM16

 Use alternative read method If ticked will use an alternative (and faster) approach to reading the radio which can also overcome occasional timing problems with some USB serial ports and add-on serial cards.
 This option is enabled by default but can be un-ticked if desired.

 Log read/write to rig If ticked will produce a log of reads/writes to the radio in a message window.
 Only use if trying to diagnose problems with reading/writing to the radio.
 Do not scroll/move/resize the message window while reading/writing else you will probable induce a timeout or lose data.

 Enable Autosize of column widths If ticked will reduce column widths to try and keep all items on the screen

 Enable User chosen column widths If ticked will activate the user chosen memories column widths.
 Changing the width of a column is done by placing the mouse over a vertical dividing line between two columns in the headings row and looking for the cursor to change to a pair of arrows pointing east-west, then left-clicking and dragging to resize the column.
 See the Save size and position command below to save your chosen column widths.

-Show menu rows in alternate shades If ticked shows rows in alternate shades
+Show rows in alternate shades When ticked will show rows in alternate shades.

 Show darker grid lines When ticked will show darker grid lines.